monsees-ryan514/Data-Analyst-Projects/README.md

 ## Dashboard 1: Product Sales

-The dashboard analyzes revenue changes over time and the performance of different categories of products.
+This dashboard analyzes revenue changes over time and the performance of different categories of products.

-- Aggregated revenue for all the zip codes so I could map in Tableau where the sales are most successful.
+- Aggregated revenue by zip code to visualize geographic sales distribution in Tableau.
 - Calculated the top 10 highest and lowest revenue categories of products and displayed their sales over time.
 - Calculated the revenue per month by using SUM() and grouping by month.
 - Excluded 2 incomplete months to ensure accuracy of trend analysis.

 ## Dashboard 2: Delivery Analysis

-This is where I checked how often deliveries arrived on time and how different factors of the delivery could be affecting review scores.
+This dashboard analyzes delivery performance and its impact on review scores.

 - Conducted a correlation analysis of the different aspects of deliveries to check for relations.
-- Got the overall rate of on time deliveries and average review score.
+- Calculated the overall rate of on time deliveries and average review score.
 - Analyzed review scores of the sellers who always deliver on time.

 ### Recommendations based on the data
 - Test demand for low-performing categories (e.g., CDs, fashion, flowers) through targeted promotions; consider discontinuation if performance remains weak.
 - Expand marketing efforts in central and northern Brazil, where sales are currently underrepresented compared to the southeast.
-- Promote the seller who have the highest reviews and best track record for delivering on time.
+- Promote the sellers who have the highest reviews and best track record for delivering on time.

 # LA Crime Statistics Project
 [Link to crime data](https://catalog.data.gov/dataset/crime-data-from-2020-to-present)